 Let’s discuss reactive maintenance now.
 It resembles the response of a firefighter to an emergency in maintenance.
-When unanticipated or unforeseen problems occur and immediate action is necessary for response to a root cause, reactive maintenance is performed.
+When unanticipated problems occur and immediate action is necessary for response to a root cause, reactive maintenance is performed.
 It’s the kind of maintenance that seeks to swiftly address and resolve problems as they come up, ensuring that things keep running smoothly.

 Benefits of Reactive Maintenance

 It could initially appear like a straightforward and affordable answer to choose to do nothing and rely just on reactive maintenance.
 Compared to preventive maintenance, it demands less money up front and less detailed planning.
 This strategy, however, lacks forethought and isn’t sustainable over the long term.
 It’s crucial to keep the wider picture in mind and realize that relying entirely on reactive maintenance is unsustainable for the overall efficiency and health of your institution.